 IMPORTANT: Do not poke larvae you suspect as having AFB with your hive tool or anything else you will use around the hive.
 This is an assured way to spread spores throughout the hive and to other hives too.
 Use a toothpick.

 Although AFB can be transferred between colonies very efficiently by robbers, beekeepers are unwittingly the major reason for it spreading.
-Hygiene-focused processes can go a long way towards reducing the chances of spreading AFB.
+Hygiene-focused procedures can go a long way towards reducing the chances of spreading AFB.

 - Do not feed your bees from an unknown source.
 Commercial honey contains AFB spores over 90% of the time!